muratk5n/thirdwave/en/mbl/2024/week04.md

 ---

 The diva cunt and the Thiel types around him have no pull, and no understanding of politics..
-Bunch of overly rich cocksuckers flailing around, clueless.
+Bunch of overly rich mupmupers flailing around, clueless.
 Ironically their understanding of tech is even worse.